-A photoblog is basically a blog or weblog created for the purpose of sharing photos.
-Generally photos are posted and organized in reverse chronological order so that each new post with current pictures rises to the top or front page.
+A photoblog is basically a blog created for the purpose of sharing photos.
+Generally, photos are posted and organized in reverse chronological order so that each new post with current pictures rises to the top or front page.
 The photos are usually accompanied by captions that tell others where and how pictures were taken.
 Often a photoblog has a unifying theme but other times they are just as random and scattered as the people who blog them.

-What should you call your photoblog?
+What should you call your blog?